Shinbaum/Enable-ExtendedProtectionRulesForFiddler.ps1/README.md

--Install Fiddler Classic on workstation
+-Install Fiddler Classic on workstation`n
 -By default no custom rules file exists
 -Open Fiddler -> Rules -> Customize Rules, will create a new custom rules file that can be modified by this script